-The CMS is issued administrator certificates to enable secure authenticated access to their organization's Non-Federal SSP CA. The CMS has an additional cryptographic module, FIPS 140 Level 2 and higher, that is issued a PIV-I certificate that expresses the PIV-I Content Signing policy OID only and shall not be issued certificates that express the PIV-I Hardware or PIV-I Card Authentication.
+The CMS is issued administrator certificates to enable secure authenticated access to their organization's Non-Federal SSP CA. The CMS has an additional cryptographic module, FIPS 140 Level 2 and higher, that is issued a PIV-I certificate that expresses the PIV-I Content Signing policy OID only and shall not be issued certificates that express the PIV-I Card Authentication.